How did you get interested in teaching a world language?

 I believe that it helps students to broaden their horizons and, hopefully, to be more compassionate, especially towards those things (whether they be people, food, culture, traditions, etc.) that are different to them.

 What has been your proudest professional accomplishment at FSHA?

-Though I’ve only been a teacher here at FHSA for a semester, I would say that I am proud to have a classroom that fosters verbal communication in Spanish.
+I am proud to have a classroom that fosters verbal communication in Spanish.
 Each of my classes begins with 10-15 minutes of speaking with one another in Spanish.
 It’s very rewarding for me to hear my students utilize the language we’re learning.